Dalia-Mahmoud-ElSayes/Gp-2022-ma3aref-Arabic-QA/README.md

 competition, and our results happen to be between the first and second place.

-you can find all details in the documentation and presentation here: https://github.com/Dalia-Mahmoud-ElSayes/Gp-2022-ma3aref-Arabic-QA/tree/master/Documentation
+you can find all details in documentation and presentation here: https://github.com/Dalia-Mahmoud-ElSayes/Gp-2022-ma3aref-Arabic-QA/tree/master/Documentation

 The rule based code (model and scrapping) can be found here: https://github.com/Dalia-Mahmoud-ElSayes/Gp-2022-ma3aref-Arabic-QA/tree/master/Rule%20based